-Regional branches of the Society operates in every of 83 subjects of the Russian Federation.
+Today, the RGS has more than 22,000 members in Russia and abroad.
+Regional branches of the Society are open in all 85 subjects of the Russian Federation.